My Life in the Past

 I could actually smell the ashes of poor old Notre Dame Cathedral in the air as I walked across Paris.

-Six years ago, I was on my way to the Palace of Versailles for Easter, and I wanted to change from the metro to the RER at St-Michel Notre Dame.
+Seven years ago, I was on my way to the Palace of Versailles for Easter, and I wanted to change from the metro to the RER at St-Michel Notre Dame.

 Of course the station was closed, because of the fire the week before.